 - People are benefiting from quicker diagnosis, while Greater Manchester emergency services can now call for expert advice when they find someone in crisis

-- We’re paying particular attention to suicide prevention, eating disorders, attention deficit hyperactivity disorder (ADHD) and helping people most at risk of mental health problems, including young people in crisis and women just before or after giving birth
+- We’re addressing eating disorders, attention deficit hyperactivity disorder (ADHD) and helping people most at risk of mental health problems, including young people in crisis and women just before or after giving birth

 - It’s now easier to access ‘talking therapies’, so more people are being treated and are on the road to recovery within six weeks of being referred

-- Our resilience hub is supporting thousands affected by the Manchester Arena attack in May 2017
+- Our resilience hub has helped thousands affected by the Manchester Arena attack in May 2017

 We’re spotting and treating dementia more quickly

 Before April 2016, our dementia diagnosis rates were already higher than the national average.